yulleta/yulleta.github.io/contents/vision.md

-He is currently pursuing a Master's Degree in Computer Science, at School of Computer Science and Technology, China University of Mining and Technology, China.
+She is currently pursuing a Master's Degree in Computer Science, at School of Computer Science and Technology, Sookmyung Women University, South Korea.

 #### Email
 sli[at]cumt.edu.cn